Bay Area Family Photographer Blog

 Keep it simple, comfy, and true to them.

-My top tip — especially for babies and kids — is to wear what makes them feel most comfortable and confident.
+My top tip for babies and kids is to wear what makes them feel most comfortable and confident.
 When they feel good, they can play, explore, and let their personalities shine.

-For girls, I love dresses or skirts — they’re super fun and give us those magical twirl shots full of movement and joy.
+For girls, I love dresses or skirt.
+They’re super fun and give us those magical twirl shots full of movement and joy.

 Meanwhile, for boys, a short or long sleeve button-up, henley, or sweater gives a great balance of casual and polished.